chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 * a `arguments` property
 * a `timeout` property

-The `arguments` property MUST be a JSON object which defines the process arguments.
-The properties are the names and each property's value is the the argument's value.
-An argument that does not expect a value MUST set that value to the empty string `""`.
+The `arguments` property MUST be a JSON array which defines the process arguments.
+Those arguments are passed in order to the process arguments.

 The `timeout` property MUST be a JSON number specifying how long the process should take to complete.